markreha/cloudworkshop/README.md

 The Cloud Workshop SDK currently supports the Redhat OpenShift  Cloud, the Microsoft Azure Cloud, the Google Cloud Platform, the Heroku Cloud, and the Amazon AWS Cloud.
 The SDK also contains a DevOps Reference Architecture, which you can access [here](https://github.com/markreha/cloudworkshop/blob/master/sdk/docs/devops/README.md)

 Use the following links to get started with the Cloud Workshop SDK:
-* The overview of the Cloud Reference Architefture can be found [here](https://github.com/markreha/cloudworkshop/blob/master/sdk/docs/architecture/Cloud%20Workshop%20Architecture.pdf).
+* An overview of the Cloud Reference Architefture can be found [here](https://github.com/markreha/cloudworkshop/blob/master/sdk/docs/architecture/Cloud%20Workshop%20Architecture.pdf).
 * You can download the Cloud Workshop Training deck [here](https://github.com/markreha/cloudworkshop/blob/master/sdk/docs/training/Cloud%20Workshop%20Training.pdf).
 * You can access the Cloud Workshop Training Video Library [here](https://github.com/markreha/cloudworkshop/blob/master/sdk/docs/training/screencasts/README.md).